shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Toronto, Ontario, Canada (January 2011 - December 2012)*

-Same responsibilities as a senior developer without leading a team.
+Same responsibilities as a senior developer, except the rolw of team lead.

 Application Software Developer at Karos Health
 ----------------------------------------------

 *Waterloo, Ontario, Canada (August 2010 - September 2010)*

-Karos Health Inc. is a software company specialized in healthcare information exchange between medical centers and clinics.

 - Prototype and develop front-end (web) interfaces that manage data via Karos Health's technologies.
 - Use Agile/SCRUM methedology in the development process.